 You have learned what it takes to make apple butter turn out thick.
 Thickening the apple butter is mostly about ensuring that you go through the steps right.

-So long as you’re cooking it slowly, taking the lid off of the pan, and allowing the apple butter to cool properly, everything should be fine.
+So long as you’re cooking it slowly, taking the lid off of the pan, and allowing it to cool properly, everything should be fine.
 Just enjoy your delicious apple butter and know that your efforts have been worth it.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.